 The software provides an easy-to-use graphical user interface, which allows for linkage calculation based on the Lander-Green algorithm.
 Previous versions of FamLink relied solely on the Merlin engine (Abecasis et al., Nat.
 Genet., 2002) for numerical calculations.
 Merlin is based on the Lander-Green algorithm.
 This algorithm is computationally linear in the number of markers, but not in the complexity of the pedigree.
 However, we have found that fairly complex pedigrees can be handled and we have not encountered practical cases where computation time has been a serious problem.
 In fact, FamLink improves on software we are familiar with (such as Familias) when it comes to computation time and dealing with inbreeding and marriage loops.

-Recent extension, version 2.2 and above, implements a completely new
+extension, version 2.2 and above, implements a completely new algorithm/model

-algorithm/model for likelihood computations.
-The model is based on similar
+for likelihood computations.
+The model is based on similar concepts as the

-concepts as the Lander-Green algorithm with inheritance vectors and IBD codes.
+Lander-Green algorithm with inheritance vectors and IBD codes.
+In addition our

-In addition our algorithm models genotype uncertainty through a model for
+algorithm models genotype uncertainty through a model for genotype likelihoods,

-genotype likelihoods, detailed in Mostad et al. In
+detailed in Mostad et al. In addition, the model

 Kling, D., Egeland, T., & Tillmar, A. O. (2012).
 FamLink–a user friendly software for linkage calculations in family genetics.
 Forensic Science International: Genetics, 6(5), 616-620.